pramodbharti/Actions-on-Google-Challenge/README.md

 # Actions on Google Challenge

 In this challenge you have to build any Action for Google Assistant.
 Here are some resources you can check.
+To get listed in this repo you have to fill the Google form which I have attached in **#slack_help**'s topic.
+Can't wait to see what you're gonna build. :wink: :heart_eyes:
+:computer: :fire: :boom:

 https://developers.google.com/actions/extending-the-assistant